Donald Trump must be held responsible for inciting today’s terrorism

 Wednesday, January 6, truly was a mask-off day for Trump and his supporters—not to be confused with every other day of the COVID-19 era, during which many refused to comply with mask safety.

-Considering that the runoff election had just cinched a seismic shift in power from the past four years, it should have been a great day for those who have long warned about the proto-fascist dangers of Trumpism.
+Considering that the runoff election had just cinched a seismic shift in power from the past four years, it should have been a great day for those who have long warned about the protofascist dangers of Trumpism.
 It should have felt like a new day dawning, the darkness beaten back.
 “Our long national nightmare is over” vibes.

-Instead, it marked the culmination of all of those warnings, boiling over into the American carnage Donald Trump spoke of in his inaugural address four impossibly long years ago.
-That verbal flourish, of course, was meant to evoke the kind of people who might place improvised explosive devices on Capitol Hill grounds to destroy Trump; not to support him, which is how it shook out.)
+Instead, it marked the culmination of all of those warnings, boiling over into the American carnage Trump spoke of in his inaugural address four impossibly long years ago.
+That verbal flourish, of course, was meant to evoke the kind of people who might place improvised explosive devices on Capitol Hill grounds to destroy Trump, not to support him, which is how it shook out.

 There’s a word for this kind of behavior: terrorism.

-The armed individuals ransacking Speaker Nancy Pelosi’s office as I type and injuring police officers are domestic terrorists, and the person who stoked their ire and sicced them on Capitol Hill is responsible.
+The armed individuals ransacking House Speaker Nancy Pelosi’s office as I type and injuring police officers are domestic terrorists, and the person who stoked their ire and sicced them on Capitol Hill is responsible.
 There is no other way to put it.

 Donald Trump is a loser, and now he’s directly inspired an act of terrorism.